tinacms/tinacms/packages/gatsby-plugin-tinacms/README.md

 }
 ```

+> Checkout the [UI documentation](https://tinacms.org/docs/ui) for more context on the Sidebar & Toolbar Config options.

 Visit the [Using Gatsby with a Git Backend](/guides/gatsby/git/installation) guide for step-by-step instructions on using this package in concert with other Tina+Gatsby plugins.